blinkhash/foundation-v1-server/README.md

     /* Functionality to handle payment processing throughout the pool */ "paymentProcessing": {
         "enabled": true,
+        /* Every this many seconds perform checks and update specific fields in API, such as balances and the like */
+        "checkInterval": 20,
+        /* Every this many seconds (disabled if == 0) perform checks on the status of the shielding processes for coins that support it (zcash, zclassic, etc) */ "operationInterval": 0,
         /* Every this many seconds get submitted blocks from redis, use daemon RPC to check their confirmation status, if confirmed then get shares from redis that contributed to block and send out payments. */ "paymentInterval": 7200,
-        /* Every this many seconds perform checks and update specific fields in API, such as balances and the like */
-        "checkInterval": 60,
+        /* Every this many seconds (disabled if == 0) run a shielding process for coins that support it (zcash, zclassic, etc.) */
+       "shieldInterval": 0,
         /* Minimum number of coins that a miner must earn before sending payment.
 Typically, a higher minimum means less transactions fees (you profit more) but miners see payments less frequently (they dislike).
 Opposite for a lower minimum payment. */